DJ-github88/Descension/docs/SPELL_WIZARD_TO_SPELLCARD_TEMPLATE.md

   - `compoundTriggers[]` - Array of trigger objects (same structure as global triggers)
   - `targetingOverride` (string, optional) - Override targeting for this effect when triggered (e.g., 'nearest', 'farthest', 'lowest_health')
 - **Display Behavior**:
-  - Effect-specific triggers display **regardless** of whether the effect is marked as conditional
+  - Effect-specific triggers are **integrated into each effect item** (not shown as separate headers)
-  - They appear as a header section **before** the effect they apply to
+  - They appear **below** the effect mechanics text with a divider (border-top styling)
-  - Format: "Triggers - ALL" or "Triggers - ANY" (if multiple triggers)
-  - Each trigger is formatted using `formatTriggerText()` and displayed as a list item
+  - When conditional formulas exist: triggers are shown with their formulas (e.g., "If below 25% health: 3d6 Necrotic Damage")
+  - When no conditional formulas: triggers appear as standalone text (e.g., "If below 50% health")
+  - Format uses `formatTriggerForConditionalDisplay()` for intuitive "If..." style
+  - Health thresholds are more concrete (e.g., "If below 50% health" instead of "Low Health")
 - **Trigger Detection Logic**:
   - The spellcard uses `getEffectTriggersForType()` to find triggers
   - Checks subtypes in order: base type first, then specific subtypes